 “I have really liked working with Dr. Silva Enciso and his team.
 He’s the first doctor in my whole life to help me understand my condition.
 He showed me what my actual heart looks like and explained what this condition means — and the additional screenings he recommended helped us see how the HCM has spread and figure out next steps for my treatment.”

 As an HCMA Center of Excellence, UC San Diego Health will continue to provide comprehensive services for HCM patients within the San Diego community.
 Green hopes that more patients will take advantage of HCM screening and treatment resources.

 “Being diagnosed as a young person, you realize how serious this condition is,” she said.
 “It’s so underdiagnosed, and people die from it all the time without anyone ever realizing.
 I really think that there should be routine screening for HCM, like there is for cancer.
 You just never know if you’re at risk.”

-For more information about the Hypertrophic Cardiomyopathy program at UC San Diego Health and to make an appointment, visit health.ucsd.edu/hcm.
+More information about the Hypertrophic Cardiomyopathy program at UC San Diego Health is available here on health.ucsd.edu.

 Awards About Heart & Vascular Care Quality & Safety International Patients